Agnar22/FindWaldo/README.md

 <img width="80%" src="https://github.com/Agnar22/FindWaldo/blob/master/READMEImages/16t.jpg"><br>
 <b>Figure 9</b>: This is a really interesting one; there are many Waldo lookalikes, but only one real (as described in the text on the image).
 The agent obviously did not find him because he is not trained to do that in this manner.
 </p>
-Looking at the stairs on the heatmap in __Figure 9__ we see an interesting pattern; the Waldos that take of their hats are not recognized by the agent.
+Looking at the stairs on the heatmap in <b>Figure 9</b> we see an interesting pattern; the Waldos that take of their hats are not recognized by the agent.

 ## Other resources